15 Things You Need to know about Cinnamon Buns

 - Cinnamon bun day has been celebrated since 1999, and the bun itself didn’t really become popular until the 1950s.

-- A Nordic cinnamon bun is typically made with a bit of ground cardamom in the dough – this is what differentiates it from other cinnamon buns, such as the over-the-top sticky sweet buns you often see in north America. with a bit of ground cardamom, which sets them apart from other cinnamon buns on this lovely planet of ours.
+- A Nordic cinnamon bun is typically made with a bit of ground cardamom in the dough – this is what differentiates it from other cinnamon buns, such as the over-the-top sticky sweet buns you often see in north America.

 - A real cinnamon bun (a Scandi one) does not have icing on the top.
 In Norway, a sprinkle of normal granulated sugar – in Sweden those lovely big-ish sugar crystals called Pearl Sugar.